ControlFront/controlfront-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 🌟 Feature Request
+name: 📝 Docs Improvement
-about: Suggest a new idea or enhancement for ControlFront
+about: Suggest improvements or additions to ControlFront’s documentation
-title: "[Feature]: "
+title: "[Docs]: "
-labels: enhancement
+labels: documentation
 assignees: ""
 ---

-**Is your feature request related to a problem?**
+**What part of the docs needs improvement?**
-Please describe the problem you're facing.
+Link or describe the section/page.

-**Describe the solution you'd like**
+**Describe the improvement**
-A clear and concise description of what you want to happen.

-**Describe alternatives you’ve considered**
-Any alternative solutions or features you’ve thought of.
+What should be changed or added?

 **Additional context**
-Add any other context or screenshots here.
+Add context, screenshots, or references.